Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 He (Stephen) perceived the glory of God, and Jesus, standing at the right hand of God, and said, "Lo!
 I am

-Tell us … what shall be the sign of Your presence , and the consummation of the age ? ….
-And this gospel of the
+Tell us … what shall be the sign of Your presence, and the consummation of the age? ….
+And this gospel of

-kingdom shall be proclaimed (heralded) throughout the whole inhabited) to set the evidence (testimony, witness)
+the kingdom shall be proclaimed (heralded) throughout the whole inhabited) to set the evidence (testimony,

-before all the nations ; and then the end will come.
-(Matthew 24.3, 14 Weymouth, Numeric, Concordant)
+witness) before all the nations; and then the end will come.
+(Matthew 24:3, 14 Weymouth, Numeric,

-Some fourteen times, the books of the New Testament proclaim that Jesus, as the Son of Mankind, is seated in
+Some fourteen times, the books of the new testament proclaim that Jesus, as the son of mankind, is seated in power

-power and glory at the right of God and His throne.
-In other words, Jesus as the Pattern Son of all mankind is now,
+and glory at the right of God and His throne.
+In other words, Jesus as the pattern Son of all mankind is now, this

-this very day even, seated with His Father on His throne, meaning He is reigning on high.
-Jesus Himself tells those
+very day even, seated with His Father on His throne, meaning He is reigning on high.
+Jesus Himself tells those who

-who are conquering that He is seated on His Father's throne (Revelation 3.21), and Peter declares: Who is at God's
+are conquering that He is seated on His Father's throne (Revelation 3:21), and Peter declares: Who is at God's right

-right hand, being gone into heaven, messengers and authorities and powers being subjected to Him (1 Peter
+hand, being gone into heaven, messengers and authorities and powers being subjected to Him (1 Peter 3:22).

 The point is that Jesus is reigning with His Father, and as Paul declares: He is seated at God's

 right hand among the

-(1 Timothy 6.10).
-The elite of the world that are behind all this are not free from the love of money (1 Timothy 3.3;
+elite of the world that are behind all this are not free from the love of money (1 Timothy 3:3; Hebrews 13:5).
+This is

-an amoral, antichrist worldview of a few that seek, not the betterment of the masses, but simply to keep them
+worldview of a few that seek, not the betterment of the masses, but simply to keep them under control.

-under control.
-Unfortunately, there are those among the elite that call for the reduction of the masses, a much
+Unfortunately, there are those among the elite that call for the reduction of the masses, a much more onerous goal

 Unfortunately, one thing (not the only thing) that could stay the hand of such domination, namely, the